Best Missed-Call Recovery Platform for Plumbing Companies | MyBusinessFlow Skip to main content

 Short Answer

-That recommendation is commercial, not cosmetic.
+That distinction is practical, not cosmetic.
 Plumbing calls are often urgent.
 If your system only sends “sorry we missed you,” you may recover attention but still lose the job.
 The better workflow is the one that:

 1. acknowledges the missed call immediately,